-Research shows that over 17 million people suffer from arthritis and musculoskeletal (MSK) conditions across the UK.
-Alongside lower back pain, neck and shoulder pain are among the most common of these – particularly in older adults.
+Research shows that over 20 million people across the UK suffer from musculoskeletal (MSK) conditions, such as arthritis or back pain.
+Alongside lower back pain, neck and shoulder pain are among the most common forms, particularly in older adults.

 Age is a large risk factor for MSK conditions, simply due to the wear and tear our bodies experience throughout everyday life.
-However, while we can’t control our age, we can control other factors that affect neck and shoulder health, such as posture and our sleeping position.
+However, while we can’t control our age, we can influence other factors that affect neck and shoulder health, such as our posture and sleeping position.

-If you’ve been experiencing neck or shoulder pain recently, it’s important to find ways to manage your symptoms and treat the root cause.
-MSK conditions can impact mobility and make daily activities more difficult.
-As a result, MSK pain has been linked with a greater risk of depression, anxiety, and social isolation.
+If you’ve been experiencing neck or shoulder pain recently, it’s important to take steps to manage symptoms and treat the root cause.
+MSK conditions can impact mobility, make daily activities incredibly difficult, and have been linked with a greater risk of depression, anxiety, and social isolation.

 With that said, here are five ways to prevent and manage neck and shoulder pain.